neutrinojs/neutrino/docs/upgrading-neutrino.md

 - **BREAKING CHANGE** Neutrino overrides and configuration is no longer done from package.json, but can automatically be picked up in a `.neutrinorc.js` file.
-If you want to leave your configuration in package.json until you migrate completely to the RC file, but the following contents in your `.neutrinorc.js` file:
+If you want to leave your configuration in package.json until you migrate completely to the RC file, put the following contents in your `.neutrinorc.js` file:

 ```js
 const pkg = require('./package.json');